railwayapp/docs/src/docs/maturity/philosophy.md

 - Have a code repository but have yet to think about deployment?
 We got you.
 Connect your code repository and let Railway take care of the rest.
 - Already built the perfect Dockerfile?
 Bring it.
 If you have a Dockerfile in your repo, we'll find it and use that to build your image.

-If you've outgrown the "magic" built into deployment platforms, or are suspicious of things that are just too magical, we are happy to provide a high level over view of our architecture.
+If you've outgrown the "magic" built into deployment platforms, or are suspicious of things that are just too magical, we are happy to provide a high level overview of our architecture.

 ### Leave What You Don't